-Jennifer Lauber Patterson has a strong track record in developing and advising on technologies or solutions that have an environmental and social impact.
-Jennifer is currently a board member of Sustainability Victoria, Chair of the Board of Yarra Energy Foundation.
+Jennifer Lauber Patterson, Managing Director of Frontier Impact Group, has a 30 year track record in developing and advising on technologies or solutions that have an environmental and social impact.

-Jennifer’s current passion is to fill the gaps between a good idea or new technology or business models by assisting it to become a bankable outcome.
-Jennifer Is currently working on technologies that generate renewable energy, improve soil carbon, increase soil health through fertilizer manufacture and smart farming systems, provide sustainable animal feed and many others.
+Jennifer’s passion is to fill the gaps between a good idea or new technology or business models by assisting it to become a bankable outcome.

 Jennifer enjoys developing tools and guides that have the benefit of helping not only one organisation but can be shared by many.